• Menu

 4 Nissan Rogue Transmission Problems & How To Avoid Them

 The Nissan Rogue is a great SUV.
 It features excellent handling, a balanced ride as well as a stylish and well-equipped interior.
 However, the Rogue has one glaring defect- its transmission.
 In this article, we’ll take a close look at the Nissan Rogue’s transmission problems, as well as potential fixes and solutions.
-Let’s take a look, shall we?

 Instead of opting for a conventional transmission setup, Nissan chose to equip the Rogue with a continuously-variable transmission, or CVT for short.
 In theory, this was an excellent idea- CVTs allow for a much smoother ride compared to conventional transmission, which makes the overall drive much more enjoyable.
-However, CVTs are also extremely fragile and prone to damage.
-This is why the Rogue has such a prominent transmission problem.

-The Nissan Rogue has faced transmission problems for over a decade, and there have been several attempts by the company to fix this.
-For instance, the company has tried to recall all 2016 Rogues due to transmission failure.
 However, this hasn’t stopped the company from receiving several lawsuits in regard to their CVT system.
 The most recent lawsuit started in early 2021 and is still taking place.
 It’s clear therefore that Nissan’s CVT system was a huge flop, and has put the company under serious legal and financial pressure.
 But, what do these transmission problems actually look like?
 Let’s take a look.

-Nissan Rogue Won’t Stay in Park:
+1. Nissan Rogue Won’t Stay in Park:

 rear tail light